davidris123/book-eshop/README.md

     Start the MVC web project:

-    Bash
+    Bash / .NET CLI

     ```
-    dotnet run --project BookVerse.Web
+    dotnet run --project Eshop.Web
     ```

-    The application will typically launch and be accessible at `https://localhost:7001`.
+    In Visual Studio 2022

+    ```
+    Clone the repository and click on start.
+Make sure to not accept the SSL certificate
+    ```